OlimilO1402/Sys_Version/README.md

 Easy Comparing
 ==============

-for comparing e.g. two numbers in any serious programming language, there are the typical operator characters of course everybody knows.
+For comparing e.g. two numbers in any serious programming language, there are the typical operator characters of course everybody knows.
 like the following:

  VB    C#    meaning
  ----------------------------------
  * =    ==    Equality